WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 ## Acknowledgements

 This was the third major project for my [Front End Developer Nanodegree][2] at [Udacity][3] - they provided the game engine and resources.
-Udacity' lessons, supporting material, code reviews and feedback were invaluable.
+Udacity' lessons, resources, code reviews and feedback were invaluable.

 [1]:https://wlabi.github.io/Classic-Arcade-Game-Clone-Udacity-FEND/
 [2]:https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001